 Flex joint is needed as well, with correctly located O2 sensor.

-Get this wrong and the car will suffer CEL lights, and cause poor fuel economy.
+Get this wrong and the car will suffer CEL lights, deactivate the Cruise control and cause poor fuel economy.

 Consult MRT for this.

 This model came with a pre turbo cat converter and is STRONGLY sugegsted to be changed ASAP as this can fail and break and pass thru the turbo with catastrophic results. (refer MRT de catted up pipe)

 Other than a intake noise no power here.